KeypointNeRF: Generalizing Image-based Volumetric Avatars using Relative Spatial Encoding of Keypoints: Experiments

 \subsection{Reconstruction of Human Heads from Studio Data}

 \myparagraph{Dataset and Experimental Setup.} Our captured data consists of 29 $1280 \times 768$-resolution cameras positioned in front of subjects.
-We use a total of 351 identities and 26 cameras for training and 38 novel identities to evaluate performance.
-At inference time, we reconstruct human avatars only from 2-3 input views.
+We use a total of 351 identities and 26 cameras for training and 38 novel identities for evaluation.
+At inference time, we reconstruct humans only from 2--3 input views.

 \myparagraph{Baselines.} As baseline, we employ the current state-of-the-art model IBRNet~\cite{wang2021ibrnet}.
 In addition, we add several other baselines by varying different types of encoding for the query points in our proposed reconstruction pipeline.
 Specifically, {\it 1)} our pipeline without any encoding, {\it 2)} with the camera $z$ encoding used in \cite{saito2019pifu,saito2020pifuhd}, {\it 3)} with the encoding of $xyz$ coordinates in the canonical space of a human head that is used in \cite{raj2021pva}, {\it 4)} relative encoding of $xyz$ as the distance between the query point and estimated keypoints, {\it 5)} our relative spatial encoding without distance weighing ($\alpha \to \infty$ in Eq.~\ref{eq:sp_encoding}), and {\it 6)} the proposed weighted relative encoding as described in the method section (Sec.~\ref{subsec:mv_fusion}).
 The last three models use a total of 13 facial keypoints that are visualized in \figurename~\ref{fig:teaser}.
 All methods are trained with a batch size of one for 150k training steps, except IBRNet~\cite{wang2021ibrnet} which was trained for 200k iterations.
 For more comparisons and baselines we refer the reader to the supplementary material and video.